realrubberduckdev/dp-blog/src/content/azure-policy-vnet-peering.md

 # Policy definition

-After a few trial and error this is the policy definition that finally worked
+After a few trials and error, this is the policy definition that finally worked

 ```
 {